raynergoh/tp/docs/DeveloperGuide.md

 **Actor: Property Agent**

+**Guarantees**

+* Existing contact information will be updated to the address book only if MSS completes.
+* All the fields in the contact will be of valid type.

 **MSS**

 1. User requests to edit contact.
 2. TrackerGuru edits the contact information and displays success message.
 3. TrackerGuru contact list reflects the new contact information.